IBM/CodeEngine/serverless-fleet-worker-registration/README.md

 docker run -p 8080:8080 -v fleet-data:/fleet-workers fleet-register
 ```

-The Excel file is saved to `/fleet-workers/fleet-register.xlsx` and persisted in the volume.
+The CSV file is saved to `/fleet-workers/fleet-register.csv` and persisted in the volume.

 ## Examples